 Snowman in top hat…check.
 Mini snowmen…also, check.
 And rightly so.
-Snowmen are associated with Christmas because of that movie (the one where a snowman forces a kid to sing falsetto).
+Snowmen are associated with Christmas because of that movie.
 And that song, about Frosties.
 And because snowmen offer such a great metaphor for teaching children about death.
 In the end, snowmen are so Christmassy because the world’s more important hemisphere celebrates Christmas during its winter season.
-And that’s the hemisphere that really matters.
+The hemisphere that really matters.

 Reindeer…check.
 Yes, because Santa Claus is from Finland and eats reindeer.
 Or something.
 Anyway, he totally hangs out with reindeer during Christmas.
 And what could be more Christmassy than Santa Claus?

 Shining star…check.
 Yes.
 For at Christmas time, all the stars come out on our screens.
 Movie stars, TV stars, rock stars, the lot.
 It’s wall-to-wall stars.

 Finally, we have one further entity.
 What’s that right there in the middle?
 The beaky dude with the arms?
 Ah yes, of course.
 It’s the penguin.
 You know.
 That famous Christmas penguin.

 That famous species that lives all year round in icy environments exclusively in the Southern Hemisphere, where it’s winter in July.
 Which have nothing whatsoever to do with Lapland or the North Pole or Santa Claus or any other snow-related imagery linked thereto.